apache/doris/docs/en/docs/data-table/best-practice.md

 DISTRIBUTED BY HASH(siteid) BUCKETS 10;
 ```

 1.1.2.
-KEY UNIQUE
+UNIQUE KEY

 When UNIQUE KEY is the same, the new record covers the old record.
-At present, UNIQUE KEY implements the same REPLACE aggregation method as AGGREGATE KEY, and they are essentially the same.
+Befor version 1.2, UNIQUE KEY implements the same REPLACE aggregation method as AGGREGATE KEY, and they are essentially the same.
+We introduced a new merge-on-write implementation for UNIQUE KEY since version 1.2, which have better performance on many scenarios.
 Suitable for analytical business with updated requirements.

 ```
 CREATE TABLE sales_order